-Student hours: Wed., 7:15PM-8:15PM (right after class); other times via phone or Teams
+Student hours: Tues.
+6:30-7:30pm (right before class); other times via phone or Teams

 Office: McQuaid Hall 134

 Mobile: +1 201 889 0207 (text messages are best)

 E-mail: brian.muzas@shu.edu

 Course Description

 This course is designed to introduce students to the major theoretical traditions of international relations and diplomacy.
 We will begin with a critical investigation of the competing assumptions and concepts that form the heart of various or maybe traditional theoretical approaches to the study of world politics.
 As a class we will discuss the key actors, processes, and variables highlighted by each theory, and assess their relative strengths and weaknesses.
 Throughout this investigation, we will consider various theoretical tradeoffs relating to the issues such as levels of analysis, parsimony versus accuracy, and the types of research questions being addressed.